What We Offer

 The library will fulfill and/or select, package, and deliver materials to patrons who are not able to make regular visits due to health, mobility or disability.
-This program is in collaboration with Healthy Peninsula.
 For more information, to enroll or volunteer please contact the library.

 Literacy Volunteers of Bangor

 Do you or someone you know want to read, write, spell or speak English better?
 Literacy Volunteers of Bangor is dedicated to serving any Bangor area adult who wants either to work on basic English skills or to learn English as another language.
 Tutors follow the model that there is no such thing as an average learner, and there is no such thing as the best way to learn.
 Volunteers seek to change the direction of clients’ lives without judgment.
 Their services are free and confidential.
-For more information or to initiate the tutoring process please stop by the library desk or contact.
 Audio applications are available.